Hamilton type estimates for heat equations on manifolds: Abstract

 on the compact Riemannian manifold $(M,g)$ of dimension $n$ and with non-negative (Bakry-Emery)-Ricci curvature.
 Here $a\leq 0$ is a constant.
 The latter heat equation is a basic evolution equation which is the negative gradient heat flow to the functional of Log-Sobolev inequality on the Riemannian manifold.
-An open question concerning the Hamilton type gradient estimate is proposed.
+We derive various versions of gradient estimates which generalize Hamilton's gradient estimate.
+An question concerning the Hamilton type gradient estimate for the simple nonlinear heat equation is addressed.

 { \textbf{Mathematics Subject Classification 2000}: 53Cxx,35Jxx}

 { \textbf{Keywords}: drifting Laplacian, nonlinear heat equation, gradient estimate}